Writing Skills Workshops

 As part of the CLRC workshop series, the Writing Center offers a number of Writing Skills Workshops each semester.
 Writing Skills Workshops provide opportunities for students to learn and practice skills and strategies that will assist them through the many stages and challenges of completing writing assignments in courses across the curriculum.
 All WSWs are free and open to students from all classes, including English, History, Communications, and Biology.
 For any of the workshops, students may bring an assignment or use one of our examples.

 No pre-registration necessary.
-Arrive in time to secure a seat; limited to 36 participants each session.
+Arrive in time to secure a seat; limited to 39 participants each session.

-SPRING 2018 CLRC COLLEGE SUCCESS WORKSHOP SERIES - WRITING SKILLS
+FALL 2018 CLRC COLLEGE SUCCESS WORKSHOP SERIES - WRITING SKILLS

-College Readers: Thursday, February 22nd
+College Readers: Thursday, October 11th

 Take away reading strategies for immediate implementation in coursework across the curriculum.

-MLA Citation: Wednesday, April 25th
+MLA Citation: Wednesday, November 14th

-Learn how to format your paper, build your works cited page, and integrate in-text citations
+Learn how to format your paper, build your Works Cited page, and integrate in-text citations.

-APA Citation: Thursday, April 26th
+APA Citation: Thursday, November 15th